 5. And even when the fairies faded out of truth and into myth, their shadows still dappled the walls of nurseries and crept the sheets on birthing beds.
 Could anyone really be sure they were gone?
 The fear remained as this: take the child to the altar; bow your head and pray for its absolution.

-Outside, the woods: we’re among trunks with ragged scales of bark, shorn before the branches.
+Outside, the woods: We’re surrounded by trunks with ragged scales of bark, shorn before the branches

 The elders and midwives believed these were not anymore the children their parents had birthed; these were demonic changelings left by fairies in the stolen infant’s place.
 In such cases of nefarious exchange, families would be instructed to stop caring for the changeling, to beat it or set it alight, to leave it out in the woods as an offering.
 The babies would succumb to the wild, to the animals, to the wind and water.

-Tunneling through the earth under the thick peat and water reeds: we feel wet dirt and webbed roots and bones and shells and stones, meandering claw-dug burrows of fossorial critters, the skeletal remains of a shrew…
+Tunneling through the earth: Under the thick peat and water reeds we encounter wet dirt and webbed roots and bones and shells and stones, meandering claw-dug burrows of fossorial critters, the skeletal remains of a shrew…

 2. Up we go again through eons of mud and rock and sand.